fxamacker/cbor/README.md

 # cbor

-`cbor` is a [CBOR](http://tools.ietf.org/html/rfc7049) encoding and decoding package written in Go.
+`cbor` is a lightweight, idiomatic, and fast [CBOR](http://tools.ietf.org/html/rfc7049) encoding and decoding package written in Go.

-The goals of this package are: lightweight, idiomatic, and reasonably fast.

 This package adds less than 400KB to the size of your binaries with no external dependencies.

 `cbor` adopts `json` package API, supports struct field format tags under "cbor" key, and follows `json` struct fields visibility rules.
 If you are productive with `json` package, it is very easy to use this package.

-`cbor` strives to balance between fast performance and small binary.
-It does not use `unsafe` package to avoid possible incompatibility with future Go releases.
-It does not use code generation to keep binary small.
+`cbor` strives to balance between performance and binary size.
+In order to keep binary small, it does not use code generation.
 Instead, this package caches struct field types to improve struct encoding and decoding performance.
 It bypasses `reflect` when decoding CBOR array/map into empty interface value.
 It also uses `sync.Pool` to reuse transient objects.
 See [benchmarks](#benchmarks).

 ## Canonical CBOR Support